Performance Evaluation for Classified Employees

 This policy applies to all classified employees and supervisors of classified employees.

-Key design features of the university's Performance Management Program include three performance-rating levels, a 12-month probationary period for new employees, an opportunity for employee self-evaluation and an optional interim evaluation.
+Key design features of the university’s Performance Management Program include five performance-rating levels, a 12-month probationary period for new employees, an opportunity for employee self-evaluation, interim evaluations as necessary, and development opportunities for supervisors through employee feedback.

 5.1 Reviewer Approval of the Performance Evaluation